|

-Location: Birmingham (West Midlands) - Metchley Camp, field next to McDonald's, Kings Norton
+Location: Birmingham (West Midlands) - Parsons Hill, Metchley Camp, field next to McDonald's, Kings Norton

 Type: Legend